 - Meet Your PCP.
 If you’re a new patient, make an appointment to see your PCP to help avoid delays later when you are sick or need a referral.
 Be sure to tell the office that you're a new patient.

 - Referrals to Specialists.
 You don't need a referral to see a specialist as long as you choose a provider in the HMO network.
 You also don't need a referral to visit a hospital.
 If you're not sure who to see, ask your PCP and they can refer you to a provider.
 You don't need referrals for mammograms, OB/GYN and behavior health services, as long as they are in the HMO network.
-To find in-network providers and hospitals, search Provider Finder.
+To find in-network providers and hospitals, use our find care tool.

 - For Non-Emergencies.
 See your PCP first for minor illnesses like a cold, flu, minor cuts or burns.
 If the office is closed, call the doctor's after-hours number.
 They will either try to fit you in or refer you to another doctor or clinic.
 In some cases, they may have you go to the hospital.

 - For Emergencies.
 For life-threatening illnesses or injuries, call 911 or go to the nearest emergency room.
 You don't have to go in-network or get a referral.
 But do tell your PCP about your emergency as soon as you can so they can follow your treatment and manage any follow-up care.

 HMO health plans are designed to control costs while keeping you healthy.
 Most of your costs are your monthly premiums, copays and a set deductible.
 HMOs are also a lower-cost option because doctors and hospitals in the HMO provider network agree to offer their services at a set price.